Are you wondering, I bought a domain, now what?

 Now for the hosting, there are dime a dozen hosting providers.
 Don’t ever settle with a free hosting or something that is too good a deal to be true.
 These do more damage to you than good.

-I recommend Inmotion hosting (which is affordable) and easy to deal with.
+I recommend Bluehost hosting (which is affordable) and easy to deal with.
 I am not a technical guy and when it comes to online business I want a resource/hosting I can turn to when I have a glitch.
-InMotion never has let me down on this.
+Bluehost never has let me down on this.

-2) Connect Your Domain Name To InMotion Hosting & Install WordPress on it
+2. Connect Your Domain to Bluehost Hosting & Install WordPress on It

 Now that you have bought the hosting, but you have your domain name bought elsewhere, all you need is to direct the domain name to point visitors to your hosting.
 You can easily do so by updating the DNS of the domain.